maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 - Only work on what produces value
 - there is individual performance and team performance - it's usually teams that accomplish something not individuals
 - making the worst team mediocre is more beneficial than making an individual 10 times better
-- the best teams:
-	○ self organizing, self managing, empowered to make necessary decisions ○ vision that transcends the problem
-	○ feeds on the team members skills
 - lay out the facts no blame
 - each team has all the people necessary to work on the project
 - the individual should identify with the team not with their specialty
 - if there's more than 9 people on the team velocity will slow
 - optimal team size is 7+-2
-- it's probably not the person that sucks but rather the process
+- it's probably not the person that is performing poorly but rather the process
 * 1-4 week sprint

+## Teams

+* self organizing, self managing, empowered to make necessary decisions
+* vision that transcends the problem
+* feeds on the team members skills

 ## Scrum Roles